jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 // (formal definiton, structure, properties, related use case) System provenance is essential for computer forensics as it describes entities (process, files and sockets) in a computer system with metadata @trustworthy-provenance-2015.
-The metadata, also called audit logs, are gathered during the execution of a system and provide valuable insights into an entity's interaction history, allowing specialists to comprehend and reason about the system's current state.
+The metadata, also called audit data, is gathered during the execution of a system and provides valuable insights into an entity's interaction history, allowing specialists to comprehend and reason about the system's current state.
 Furthermore, one can derive a provenance graph (PG) commonly accepted as a directed acyclic graph @trustworthy-provenance-2015.
 Accordingly, we can define the PG (@eq-graph-provenance) as a set of system entities representing nodes ($h,t in cal(V)$) and a set of interactions between the entities representing edges ($cal(E)$).
 In addition, we add a label ($r_"ht" in cal(R)$) to the edges representing a relation type.